MHenderson1988/kmlplus/README.md

 kml_file = KmlPlus('Point Styling.kml')
 kml_file.point(coordinates_list)
 ```

 ## Acknowledgements

-- [Simplekml](https://pypi.org/project/simplekml/) - for creating an awesome library which has helped me create many
+- [Simplekml](https://pypi.org/project/simplekml/) - for creating an awesome library which has helped me process_points
-  things and also inspiring me to write this library.`
+  many things and also inspiring me to write this library.`